Dasseti is proud to be a sponsor of ILPA MCON, taking place in Chicago from 7 - 9 June. Our team will be on hand to answer questions about Dasseti...

 From our work in digitizing the investment management due diligence process, we understand the many challenges placement agents face when completing DDQs on behalf of clients.
 With multiple clients and multiple investors, there are a myriad responses to complete within tight timescales.
 Investors may request the same information in different formats.
 It can be tricky to collect data from across the clients' organization and service provider network within the deadlines set.
 You must also maintain the latest responses and ensure everyone accesses the correct information.

-Dasseti Respond digitizes and automates the DDQ and RFP response process, using natural language processing (NLP) technology, a centralised response library and Microsoft plug-ins to speed up the process and pre-populate with previous answers.
+Dasseti Engage digitizes and automates the DDQ and RFP response process, using natural language processing (NLP) technology, a centralised response library and Microsoft plug-ins to speed up the process and pre-populate with previous answers.

 We work with placement agents, asset managers, asset owners and consultants to remove the unnecessary workload surrounding DDQs.